Timberwolves star Anthony Edwards likely to be suspended after picking up 16th technical foul

 Los Angeles’ Jarred Vanderbilt and Edwards received technical fouls before the start of the second quarter after both shoved each other at the end of the first quarter.

-Edwards, who came into the game fourth in the league in scoring at 27.5 points per game, then received his second technical with 5:21 remaining in the third quarter for arguing a foul call.
+Edwards, who is fourth in the league in scoring at 27.3 points per game, had 18 points in 26 minutes.

 AP NBA: https://apnews.com/hub/nba